The difference between an unadjusted and adjusted trial balance

 Comparing an Unadjusted and Adjusted Trial Balance

-Given these definitions, the difference between the two types of trial balance are the adjusting entries made into the accounting system after the unadjusted trial balance is prepared.
+Given these definitions, the difference between the two types of trial balance are as follows:

 Examples of adjusting entries include the following: